 At Minety we use Read Write Inc. Spelling for children in Years 2 to 6 .
 We have found that with daily teaching, children develop confidence in spelling.

-In Reception and KS1 we use Bug Club which is a reading programme that brilliantly combines an online reading world with fantastic print books.
+In Reception and KS1 we use Little Wandle which is a phonics and reading programme that brilliantly combines an online reading world with print books.

 Each year group has a set of books which have been chosen as high quality texts to share with the children.
 These books have been chosen using Doug Lemov's 'Reading Reconsidered' guidance on text selection.
 They have been chosen to introduce the children to new authors, extend their knowledge of authors they know and will include a range of complex texts linking with the 5 plagues of the developing reader.

 Sunday Times Best Selling author Sarah Oliver has written over 25 books and her latest book 'The Mermaid's Wedding' was written by children from our school during writing workshops with Sarah.
 The book is due to be released on World Book Day.
 Sarah says: ”I was blown away by the amazing ideas the children had in our workshops and each class worked so hard to produce the copy and illustrations for each page.
 I was able to use what they had written and share their pictures with Scott Wells, our illustrator, so they could inspire his illustrations.
 The whole book was written within a week which shows how dedicated the children were.

 Class 1 use games and other methods to help with learning to read.

 We had a fabulous World Book Day dressed up for Under the Sea.

 TA with a child having fun with books and reading.